normful/blog/content/blog/Where is AI research going.md

 - spending hours trying to build something, and not using the built thing
 - doing the work of a data engineer

-I'm more interested in the below.
+Instead, I'm more interested in the below.

 ## The concepts behind the models